 Boards and Commissions

 The Anna City Council is asking citizens to become actively involved in city government by serving on a City Board or Commission.
-We are currently looking for volunteers to fill vacancies on the Parks Advisory Board, Board of Adjustment, and Board of Directors for the Community and Economic Development Corporations.
+We are currently looking for volunteers to fill vacancies on the EDC and CDC board as well as make appointments to the Comprehensive Plan Advisory Committee.
 A brief description of each board is provided below.

 Office of the City Secretary